 In accordance with state and federal law, the Nevada Community School District adopts the following policy to ensure District employees, families, and students have a shared understanding of expectations regarding meal charges.
 The policy seeks to allow students to receive the nutrition they need to stay focused during the school day, prevent the overt identification of students with insufficient funds to pay for school meals, and maintain the financial integrity of the nonprofit school nutrition program.

 Payment of Meals

-Students have use of a family meal account.
-When the family account balance reaches $0.00, a family may charge no more than $10.00 to this account.
+Students have use of a meal account.
+When the student’s account balance reaches $0.00, a family may charge no more than $10.00 to this account.
 (A la carte items may not be charged with a $0.00 account balance.)
-When a family account reaches this limit, a family shall not be allowed to charge further meals until the negative account balance is paid.
-Families may add money to student and family accounts by entering funds electronically on RevTrak on the District’s website or paying with check or cash at the office in each school building.
+When an account reaches this limit, a student shall not be allowed to charge further meals until the negative account balance is paid.
+Families may add money to student accounts by entering funds electronically on RevTrak on the District’s website or paying with check or cash at the office in each school building.

 Students who qualify for free/reduced meals shall never be denied a reimbursable meal, even if they have accrued a negative balance from previous purchases.
 Students with outstanding meal charge debt shall be allowed to purchase a meal if the student pays for the meal when it is received.
 The District may provide an alternate meal that meets federal and state requirements to students who have charged the maximum allowance to the student account and cannot pay out of pocket for a meal.

-Employees may use a charge account for meals, but may charge no more than $10.00 to this account.
-When an account reaches this limit, an employee shall not be allowed to charge further meals or a la carte items until the negative account balance is paid.
+Employees may maintain a meal account.
+When an account reaches $0.00 an employee shall not be allowed to charge further meals or a la carte items.

 Negative Account Balances